Industry sector · NAICS 23

 What this means for Construction jobseekers

-Use Construction's $100,000 median and 3.58 average DART rate as the yardstick for any single employer in the sector.
+Treat Construction's $100,000 median and 1.92 average DART as the sector yardstick before ranking any one employer.

-• A $100,000 sector median means an employer paying well below it is worth a second look, compare directly.
+• An employer paying well below Construction's $100,000 median is worth a second look: compare peers directly.
 Compare employers

-• An employer’s DART rate above 3.58 runs higher than the Construction norm; read its grade in context.
+• A DART above 1.92 runs hotter than the Construction norm; read the letter grade in that context.
 How grades work